 Overall Cons: Subpar interior in pre-2008 models, less agile than smaller rivals such as the BMW 3-Series and Infiniti G35, poor rear visibility.

 Cadillac Escalade: There's many compliments to be said about the Escalade ... actually, too many.
-Car buyers have said it all, however, by simply making the Escalade the best-selling luxury SUV.
-From its "attitude" to its power, size and features, the Escalade is the standard-bearer in the large SUV segment.
+Car buyers have said it all, however, by simply making the Escalade the best-selling luxury SUV back then.
+From its "attitude" to its power, size and features, the Escalade was the standard-bearer in the large SUV segment.